 Do you have a class that would allow me to bring several of my children at the same time?

 Yes.
-Younger siblings are welcome to attend, free of charge.
+In Music Makers: Bridge to Keyboard one younger sibling (tota) is welcome in each class, free of charge.
 Ms. Carol requires all children under 18 months to bring their own Musikgarten instrument kit ($10), but otherwise, there is no charge for younger siblings.
 The little ones learn so much with their big brother or sister singing, dancing, echoing, and playing instruments and making music with them in class and at home.
-The younger siblings, indeed, get as much from each class as the "big kids" do.

 Is there a discount for twins?